 4.)
 Make a detergent solution by mixing a 1/4 tsp of an eco-friendly colorless detergent or shampoo with a liter of warm water and stir to combine.

 5.)
 Soak the cloth in the detergent mixture and lay it onto the stain, using a damp kitchen towel to then further massage the cloth.
-Work the detergent into the carpet – this will help removing chocolate stains from carpet.
+Work the detergent into the carpet – this will help to remove chocolate stains from carpet.

 5.)
 Remove the cloth and use another clean cloth to blot the area dry; remove all excess liquid and continue to ensure the stain has lifted.